What Is It Like to Attend USC?

 The Department of Public Safety is open every day of the week.
 You are obligated to contact DPS in the event of any emergency, whether it be a serious accident, a criminal act, suspicious circumstances, a fire, or a potential threat to public safety.

 They also provide security personnel both on and around campus.
-Officers conduct patrols inside and outside of campus in automobiles, on bicycles, and on foot.
+Officers conduct patrols inside and outside of campus in automobiles, on bicycles, and foot.

 They also conduct preliminary investigations into offenses that have been reported and file crime reports with the Los Angeles Police Department.